A Facebook Pixel is a bit of code that comes out of Facebook and goes on to your website.

 If you are using an outsourced agency, the chances are they will say ‘here’s your Facebook Pixel code, who do I need to send it to?’

-For clients we run the ads for, we can see how people interact with those ads, and can use the data it provides to calculate the return on investment of that specific ad.
-Facebook news feed isn’t necessarily about lead generation, it’s more about cultivating brand awareness and getting people to know you, so when they do decide to transact you are in the forefront of their mind.
+For the clients that we run the ads for, we can see how people interact with those ads, and can use the data it provides to calculate the return on investment of that specific ad.
+Facebook newsfeed isn’t necessarily about lead generation, it’s more about cultivating brand awareness and getting people to know you, so when they do decide to transact you are at the forefront of their minds.

 If you’re running ads, then the Pixel becomes more relevant.

-Not only can we see who clicks through from the ad that’s running, we can put event tracking on to the page itself:
+Not only can we see who clicks through from the ad that’s running, but we can also put event tracking on to the page itself: